Why Do You Compare Your Life To Others?

-In this period of Instagram living where everyone Photoshops the best version of their lives, it is difficult to find our way among the disingenuous.
+In this period of Instagram living where everyone Photoshops the best version of their lives, it is difficult to find your way among the disingenuous.
 You will never get it right as long as you’re alive because there’s always something to learn: something to gain, something to let go of, to heal, to overcome or make peace with.
 Your life is a wonderful journey of peaks and valleys and it is unfolding perfectly contrary to your beliefs.
-Your life’s journey is a delightful narrative shaped by you the director, the producer and main character.
-You can manifest a better version of your life if you’re willing to take control instead of believing you are powerless.
-You have the potential to create the ideal conditions when you realise your power is something that must be cultivated, not left to chance.
-Up till now, you may not have employed this power properly and as a result your problems seem bigger than you.
-It was Albert Einstein who once said: “We can’t solve problems by using the same kind of thinking we used when we created them.”
-That is, we must step outside our known paradigms and consider our situation from a different perspective.
-Moreover, we may not know what we want out of life which is reflected through our current circumstances.
-Nevertheless, this simply means we haven’t taken action to steer our life in a different direction.
+Your life’s journey is a delightful narrative shaped by you, the director, producer, and main character.
+You can manifest a better version of your life if you’re willing to take control of it instead of believe you are powerless.
+You can create ideal conditions for yourself when you realise your power is something that must be cultivated, not left to chance.
+Up till now, you may not have employed this power properly and as a result, your problems seem bigger than you.
+It was Albert Einstein who said: “We can’t solve problems by using the same kind of thinking we used when we created them.”
+That is, step outside your known paradigms and consider your situation from a different perspective.
+Moreover, you may not know what you want out of life, which is reflected in your current circumstances.
+Nevertheless, this means you haven’t taken action to steer your life in the right direction.

-Your life is a magnificent unfolding performance and you needn’t tie it to how successful you are now because success is transient.
+Your life is an unfolding performance and you needn’t tie it to how successful you are now, because success is transient.
 Success comes and goes and whilst it may last years, it can unravel like a sequined necklace if an area of your life goes south.
-We ought to fall in love with our life’s journey and make it ours because no two journeys are the same, not even among twins.
-Comparing our life to others seldom brings peace and joy, but heartache and misery, because we think we’re not living to our fullest potential.
-What if we are?
-What if our potential is being unearthed through our setbacks and challenges?
-What if the very things we dislike about our life is creating the circumstances for our life’s journey to flourish in the years ahead?
+Fall in love with your life’s journey because no two journeys are the same.
+Comparing your life to others seldom brings peace and joy, but heartache and misery, because you think you’re not living to your fullest potential.
+But what if you are?
+What if your potential is being unearthed through your setbacks and challenges?
+What if the very things you dislike about your life, is creating the circumstances for your journey to flourish in the years ahead?
 It was the Roman Emperor Marcus Aurelius who said: “The impediment to action advances action.
 What stands in the way becomes the way.”